amyandpotatoes/aus-crypto-tax-calc/README.md

 Next, run the 'transactions.py' module to parse transactions and categorise them.
 Each time a transaction is parsed, progress is saved to a file which can be retrieved later.

-Next, run the 'tax.py' module to produce a summary of transactions, capital gains and income.
+Next, run the 'tax.py' module to produce a csv summary of transactions, capital gains and income.

 ### Known issues

 - native tokens (BNB/MATIC etc.) sometimes doesn't get parsed correctly when used to make an LP/swapping using a DEX, you'll need to add the native token manually when the question 'Would you like to make any changes?' is asked
 - sometimes the quantity in a transaction (usually USDC or USDT?) for onchain transactions is missing 10 zeros, delete and create a new entry as above

+### Support

+If you would like to support this project, you can use this wallet address: 0x0BD679d61F2E25fa0BeC619661884Ecc1654b335 (preferred BSC or polygon)